transloadit/uppy/website/src/docs/fileinput.md

 ### `locale: {}`

 Custom text to show on the button when `pretty` is true.
-There is only one string that can be configured: `strings.chooseFiles`.